hmakelin/gisnav/docs/index.rst

 Generate documentation
 _________________________________________
-To build this Sphinx documentation yourself, first :ref:`Install locally` including the development dependencies, then `install D2 <https://d2lang.com/tour/install/>`_ and then run:
+To build this Sphinx documentation yourself, first :ref:`Install locally` including the development dependencies and then run:

 .. code-block:: bash
     :caption: Build Sphinx documentation